qavajs/qavajs.github.io/versioned_docs/version-2x/intro.md

 ```

 ### Test sharding
-qavajs provides ability to shard your tests between different machines.
+qavajs provides the ability to shard your tests between different machines.
 To do so pass `--shard x/y` parameter in CLI,
 where x - current shard, y - total number of shards.

 ```bash